 - If necessary, the damaged or scratched tile can be replaced individually

 Is LVT the Right Hard Surface Flooring Choice For You?

 While much of flooring is about the longevity of the material, the richness, color, tone, and pattern also play a huge part.
 If LVT flooring is right for you, find a local flooring company now.
 They can bring out samples to help you visualize the final product better, and some even offer a 3-D rendering of remodeling choices.
 At the very least, a professional can let you know what your options are.

 LVT is a top contender in the flooring world, more so as new options become available for patterns and colors.
 LVT even comes in patterns that mimic fabrics, and that is definitely a unique look I haven’t seen before in a home.
 I saw a burlap version in a pale blue, and it was breathtaking.
 You may want true wood, stone, or tile, and that’s fine.
 Just make sure you have a professional install your flooring—it’s a big cost no matter what material you choose.
 Warranties depend on correct installation and maintenance, so be sure to get all the warranty information when the installation is done.

 If moisture, heavy foot traffic, or lots of little messes have you in search for new flooring, LVT may be the perfect choice for you.
 Take a look at the available options in LVT and LVP, and you may be just as excited as I am to try out a new product.
-It is beautiful, strong, long-lasting, and versatile, and it is definitely going into my new home.
+It is beautiful, strong, long-lasting, and versatile and is definitely going into my new home.